Byron1z/osticket-prereqs-B1z/README.md

 <h3>Create DIRECTORY C:\PHP</h3>
 <p>
-Open File Explorer, type, "C:\" in the search bar, Right-click and create a new folder called, "PHP".
+Open File Explorer, type "C:\" in the search bar, Right-click, and create a new folder called "PHP".

   From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder.